-While consuming alcohol is legal in all US states for adults over the age of 21, it’s illegal for drivers to be under the influence while performing safety-sensitive tasks.
+While consuming alcohol is legal in all US states for adults over the age of 21, it’s illegal for CDL drivers to be have a breath alcohol concentration of .02 or over, while performing safety-sensitive tasks.
 Alcohol is known to cause an impaired sense of judgment and increased risky behavior on the road, which is why the Federal Motor Carrier Safety Administration (FMCSA) requires all employers to conduct alcohol and drug tests for any driver with a Commercial Driver’s License (CDL).

-There are many circumstances in which employers need to schedule an alcohol test for drivers, according to the FMCSA regulations.
+There are many circumstances in which employers need to conduct an alcohol test for drivers, according to the FMCSA regulations.

-Employers must conduct a drug test for new CDL drivers before they’re put behind the wheel.
-Breath alcohol screening is optional at this stage, though if required, it must be conducted on all new hires.
+Employers must conduct a drug test for new CDL drivers (with a negative result) before they’re put behind the wheel.
+Pre-employment breath alcohol testing is optional, though if and employer conducts them, breath alcohol tests must be conducted on all new hires.
 This not only protects employers from hiring drug-using individuals, but also satisfies the federal requirement for pre-employment drug screening.
 In most cases, if a pre-employment drug or alcohol test comes back positive, the job offer is rescinded.
 AND the violation is reported to the FMCSA Drug and Alcohol Clearinghouse.

 Random breath alcohol testing is an FMCSA requirement and employers must send selected employees for testing without advance notice.
-Drivers selected for random testing must go to the drug or alcohol testing location at once.
+Drivers selected for random testing must go to the drug or alcohol testing location immediately after being notified.
 Refusing to take the test is treated the same a positive result.

-Unlike a drug test, which may be required at any time, random breath alcohol testing can only be requested of drivers who are either just about to perform safety-sensitive functions, are currently working their shift, or have just completed performing said functions.
+Unlike a drug test, which may be required at any time, random breath alcohol testing can only be requested of drivers who are either performing safety-sensitive functions, just before performing safety-sensitive functions, or just after performing such functions.

 What’s a Safety-Sensitive Function?